Hit-and-Run Driving Laws: New Orleans Attorney

 As I indicated above, felony hit-and-run occurs when death or serious bodily injury is a direct result of the accident and when the driver knew or should have known that death or serious bodily injury has occurred.
 The penalty for this offense shall be a fine of not more than $5,000.00 dollars or imprisoned with or without hard labor for not more than 10 years, or both.
 This offense is probatable — meaning the judge may suspend the offender’s sentence and place the offender on probation for a number of years.

 The statute also provides for an enhanced felony hit-and-run offense where all of the following conditions are met — the penalty for this enhanced offense shall be imprisonment, with or without hard labor, for not less than 5 years nor more than 20 years.
-This is not a probatable offense and it is not something that can later be expunged.

 1. Death or serious bodily injury is a direct result of the accident.

 2. The driver knew or must have known that the vehicle he was operating was involved in an accident or that his operation of the vehicle was the direct cause of an accident.

 3. The driver had been previously convicted of any of the following:

 (i) A violation of R.S.
 14:98, or a law or an ordinance of any state or political subdivision prohibiting operation of any vehicle or means of transportation or conveyance while intoxicated, impaired, or while under the influence of alcohol, drugs, or any controlled dangerous substance on two or more occasions within ten years of this offense.